 In 2004 the congregation was officially constituted as a church and became independent of the church in Valdepeñas.
 At the present time there are 24 communicant members, although there is a Sunday attendance of 45 – 50 people.
 The congregation is made of Spaniards, and Latin Americans.

-Manolo and Toñy joined the mission in the year 2000.
-They have two daughters, Débora and Saray.
+Manuel and Toñy joined the mission in the year 2000.
+They have two daughters, Débora and Saray, both now married.
 They come from the church in Valdepeñas, which is the mother church of the SGM as this church was planted by Mr Percy Buffard.
-For that reason Manolo and Toñy know the mission from their childhood; it was there that they were born and were educated spiritually.
-Manolo is the son of José Valero who was a mission worker for many years.
+For that reason Manuel and Toñy know the mission from their childhood; it was there that they were born and were educated spiritually.
+Manuel is the son of José Valero who was a mission worker for many years.

-At the present time they serve the churches in Manzanares and Quintanar.
+As well as serving the Manzanares church, Manuel shares in the ministry at Quintanar.
 There is a distance of 80km (50 miles) between the two churches, which adds to the work load of their ministry.
-Manolo is also Chairman of the Mission Workers´meetings.

 The church not only seeks to reach out to the town of Manzanares but also seeks to reach out to the surrounding towns where there is no gospel witness.
 This is done through tract distribution throughout the year and Summer Evangelistic Campaigns.
 This work is done in six of the surrounding towns with a total population of 50,000 people who need to hear the gospel.